AbrahamFergie/able-waterBuffalo/README.md

 #Team able-waterBuffalo -
-Lisa Brown, Sal Soloman, Abraham Ferguson
+Lisa Bronwyn, Sal Soloman, Abraham Ferguson

 #Goals:
 - We will Write Test cases for each data structure and develop code to pass said tests.
 All created through the javascript language.